-Choices aims to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community including students, parents, and faculty.
+Choices and EHS in partnership aim to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community: Students, parents, faculty, and staff.

-Through working together for an in‐depth understanding of the particular needs and issues of the school’s community, the partnership will focus on reducing risk by increasing the use of executive function skills.
+We work together for in‐depth understanding of the particular needs and issues of the school’s community.
+We focus on reducing risk by education and skills-based strategies to increase the use of executive function skills.

-Please know all comments, questions, or concerns will remain confidential.
+Confidentiality: All comments, questions, or concerns remain confidential.

 - Did You Miss It?